benmccormick/benmccormick.github.io/pages/posts/marionette-explained-connecting-your-data-to-your-views.md

 layout: post
 path: "/2014/12/10/marionette-explained-connecting-your-data-to-your-views"
 description: 'How to bind data to your views in Marionette.js'
-keywords: 'JavaScript, Marionette.js, Backbone, MVC, Model, View'
+keywords: 'JavaScript Marionette.js Backbone MVC Model View'
 ---

 *This is the second post in a series on [Marionette.js][marionette].
 For more background on what Marionette is, check out the first post in the series, [The Case For Marionette][caseformarionette]*